acsii-63/minesweeper/README.md

 # mineswpeer
-generate and solve a minesweeper
-Using basic C language.
+Generate and solve a minesweeper using basic C language.